 If you could travel anywhere in the world, where would you go and why?
 Maybe you’ve already traveled to an exciting place and want to go back.
-We know travelling with a chronic illness can be challenging, so any tips for others that you can share would be great!
+We know traveling with a chronic illness can be challenging so any tips for others that you can share would be great!

 When it comes to trips it is very important to remember these are to be enjoyed.
 This is a time to de-stress, relax and enjoy yourself.
 And that means trying to reduce all the stresses that come with travel.

 - Medication: travel with all the medication you will need, then some, and all the OTC medication you May need because your body is more stressed than usual.